XClose

 Do not blindly believe all these automated tools!
 Style guides are guides not rules.

 Finally, there are tools like editorconfig to help sharing the conventions used within a project, where each contributor uses different IDEs and tools.
-There are also bots like pep8speaks that comments on contributors' pull requests suggesting what to change to follow the conventions for the project.
+There are also bots like pep8speaks and pre-commit.ci that comments/run checks on contributors' pull requests suggesting what to change to follow the conventions for the project.